ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/specifications/hdf5 _components.md

 ## Multiple components

-If your dataset contains multiple data topics / data items, for example the cases_and_management dataset contains information about nursing homes, testing, nhs24 calls, etc., then these can be included as separate components within a single HDF5 file.
-In the example linked above, components include:
+If your dataset contains a multiple components, then a particular naming convention is needed.
+For example, in the human-mortality data product:

-* `call_centre/date-number_of_calls`
+* `age_group/week/gender-country-all_deaths`
-* `confirmed_suspected_total/date-country-hospital`
+* `age_group/week/gender-country-covid_related_deaths`
-* `date-country-carehomes-carehomes_submitted_return`
+* `age_group/week-persons-country-all_deaths`

-and so on.

-Note the naming convention! `call_centre/date` corresponds to the first and second dimensions of the data (rows and columns), and everything after the dash applies to all elements.
+Note the naming convention!
+The first component is described thusly:
+* `age_group/week/gender` corresponds to the first, second, and third dimensions of the data (rows, columns, and levels)
+* `-country-all_deaths` applies to all elements in the array
+* spaces are replaced with underscores